 - Gently press the wheel on to the stepper shaft as far as it will go.

-- If the wheel is too loose on the shaft, thread a M3 round-head screw in the hub and tighten on the hub.
+- If the wheel is too loose on the shaft, you can drill a hole and thread a M3 round-head screw in the hub.

 - Attach the stepper connectors to the terminal headers on the PCB.

 - Fold and press the wires into the cavities between the headers and the steppers to keep them clear of the servo arm during operation.

 - Insert the Adafruit Trinket Pro into the headers with the USB hub facing the edge and press into place.

 - Ensure the power switch is set to off.

 Step 23: Software Engineering Overview